 For Femmecubator, 2020 was the year that had opened doors to opportunities to partner with organizations like Code Word Agency to craft our mission statement and expand on our brand’s voice/tone style guide; The Indie Consultant (Heatherlee Nguyen), to workshop the mentorship experience; and to get back in app development mode that we were able to open to motivated student volunteers who recently finished their web development immersive at The Flatiron School – Access Labs.

 Our mission is simple: to give women of color a seat at the table.
-We aim to provide a safe space and a mentorship community that will support women of color, as they navigate their next step.
+We aim to provide a safe space, mentorship and community as they navigate their next step in tech.

 I invite you to join us, shoulder to shoulder, in our long term vision to put women of color in the board rooms and in the rooms that build platforms that shape the future.